- Medicare provides coverage for many cystic fibrosis treatments and medications.

 Home medical equipment

-Medicare will also cover the at-home medical equipment you need.
-This is known as durable medical equipment and is covered under Medicare Part B.
+Medicare also generally covers at-home medical equipment you need under Part B. This is known as durable medical equipment.

 - nebulizer machines